 Rob's Golf Betting Tips

-Headline Betting Tips
+Headline Betting Tip

 Bet £20, Get £5 Free Bet Terms and Conditions

 Full T&Cs apply.
 New customers only.
-Mobile only.
-Opt in via the ‘My Promotions’ page.
-Min stake of £20 on one single bet on a 4 fold or higher accumulator.
+Mobile-only.
+Opt-in via the ‘My Promotions’ page.
+Min stake of £20 on one single bet on a four-fold or higher accumulator.
 All selections must be on different events.
 Min odds of 4/1.
 System bets do not qualify.
 Free bets do not qualify towards the promotion.
 Void or cashed out bets do not qualify.
 Max free bet £5 per customer credited on bet settlement.
-Free bet is non-withdrawable, expires after 7 days and is not returned with winnings.
+Free bet is non-withdrawable, expires after seven days and is not returned with winnings.